pdxjohnny/LangChain-in-Kubernetes/README.md

    --**APIS**
    --**Front_end**

-This is how the kubernetes architecture will look like
+This is how the kubernetes architecture will look like.

-*NOTE :After you deploy your cluster, you would need to enable 'kubectl' access, since our example used amazon EKS, you can refer to https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html in order to associate kubectl with the cluster prevously created*
+*NOTE :After you deploy your cluster, you would need to enable 'kubectl' access, since our example used amazon EKS, you can refer to https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html in order to associate kubectl with the cluster prevously created and have defined the correct set of permissions*

 ### 5.1 Install Ngnix

-Once we have access to the cluster, the first step is to create the ingress controller/load balancer.
+Once we have access to the cluster and you've created the worker nodes (In our case we will create 2 nodes, but you can be as granular you can), the first step is to create the ingress controller/load balancer.
 In our example we selected NGNIX.
 One of the primary uses of NGINX in Kubernetes is as an Ingress controller.
 Ingress is an API object that manages external access to services within a Kubernetes cluster.
 An Ingress controller is responsible for fulfilling requests for Ingress resources.
 NGINX can be configured as an Ingress controller to manage incoming traffic to the cluster, allowing you to route requests to different services based on hostnames, paths, or other rules.

 ```